What is Deal Origination?

 Various financial technology companies provide deal sourcing platforms, which investment firms and finance professionals can use to generate new leads and reach a broad audience.
 Some of the existing deal origination platforms include Navatar, Dealnexus, SourceScrub, and Dealsuite.

 Deal Origination Using Technology and Media

-With the growth of online deal sourcing, deal origination has become a lot easier and efficient for middle market companies.
+With the growth of online deal sourcing, deal origination has become a lot easier and more efficient for middle market companies.
 The platforms provide online tools that connect buyers and sellers virtually, resulting in reduced overhead and an increased number of leads.
 The online platforms also offer deal listing research and due diligence to the registered users.
-They maintain a record of all transactions between the participants, which allows them to view the transaction history of the other parties before closing a deal.
-In exchange for the tools and customized service, the users are charged a fee periodically depending on how long they use the platform.
+They maintain a record of all transactions between the participants, which enables users to view the transaction history of the other parties before closing a deal.
+In exchange for the tools and customized service, the users are charged a fee periodically, depending on how long they use the platform.
 In some cases, the platforms may provide free subscriptions but with limited access to certain tools.

 An example of a deal-sourcing method is crowdfunding.
 The method involves raising capital to finance a particular project or business.
 Crowdfunding helps people who have been unable to raise capital for a business or project to raise the needed capital by allowing small financial donations from a large number of people on the internet.
-Investors also use this method to own stock in startups by contributing a large sum of money either toward projects they believe in or smart entrepreneurs who come up with innovative solutions for everyday’s problems.
+Investors also use this method to own stock in startups by contributing a large sum of money either toward projects they believe in or smart entrepreneurs who come up with innovative solutions for everyday problems.

 Advantages of Online Deal Sourcing Platforms

 Online deal sourcing platforms provide investment firms and finance professionals several benefits, including: